 ACP: Recommended at the following ages:

-Papanicolaou (Pap) test, sometimes with the human papillomavirus (HPV) test
+Papanicolaou (Pap) test and/or human papillomavirus (HPV) test

 ACS: Recommended at the following ages:

 USPSTF: Recommended at the following ages:

 ACS: Because the benefit of screening is uncertain, patient and physician should discuss the potential harms and benefits of prostate cancer screening beginning at age 50 (age 45 for African Americans or those who have a father or brother who had prostate cancer before age 65)